mikolalysenko/Serverify/README.md

 Serverify
 =========

-Uses browserify to quickly start and test node.js modules in your browser.
+Starts a server running browserify so you can quickly develop web applications using the node.js/npm package system.

+## Why not use browserify-server?

+Because it caches files, doesn't rebuild bundles and awkwardly reimplements several features in browserify.